huggingface/blog/japanese-stable-diffusion.md

 - GitHub: https://github.com/rinnakk/japanese-stable-diffusion

 ## Stable Diffusion
-Recently diffusion models have been reported to be very effective in artificial synthesis, even more so that GANs (Generative Adversarial Networks), for images.
-HuggingFace explains how diffusion models work in the following articles:
+Recently diffusion models have been reported to be very effective in artificial synthesis, even more so than GANs (Generative Adversarial Networks) for images.
+Hugging Face explains how diffusion models work in the following articles:
 - [The Annotated Diffusion Model](https://huggingface.co/blog/annotated-diffusion)
 - [Getting started with 🧨 Diffusers](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/diffusers_intro.ipynb)